-The directors present their Strategic Report for the year ended 30 September 2020.
+The directors present their Strategic Report for the year ended 30 September 2021.

 The Griffin Insurance Association Limited (Griffin or the Association) is a mutual insurance company which provides professional indemnity insurance to a select group of insurance intermediaries (the Members).
-The Association was founded in 1988 and currently has 61 Members.
+The Association was founded in 1988 and currently has 72 (2020 - 61) Members.

-The Association's strategic objectives were first established in response to the aspirations and concerns of its founding Members and are regularly reviewed to ensure that they remain relevant and valid.
-The most recent review of the Association's strategy and objectives took place during April 2020, following which the main strategic objectives of the Association were agreed as follows:
+The Association's strategic objectives were first established in response to the aspirations and concerns of its founding Members and are regularly reviewed to ensure that they remain relevant, valid and appropriate.
+The most recent review took place during April 2021.
+It was agreed that there should be no change to the main strategic objectives of the Association, which remain as follows:

-- Through the appropriate management of the Members' professional indemnity risk to provide the Members with control over an important aspect of their business; - Secure the continuing availability and continuity of cover that meets the membership's requirements; - · Achieve stability in the cost of cover; - Avoid the inherent conflict of interest in maintaining professional indemnity insurance in the same market in which the Members trade; - Provide confidentiality in a sensitive area of business: - Ensure that the relationship between the Members and the Griffin is based on a spirit of partnership and mutuality; - Raise awareness of the Association as an alternative provider of professional indemnity cover to the commercial market, drawing attention to the particular benefits offered through membership, with a view to maximising opportunities for sustainable growth.
+• Through the appropriate management of the Members' professional indemnity risk to provide the Members with control over an important aspect of their business;

+• Secure the continuing availability and continuity of cover that meets the membership's requirements;

+• Achieve stability in the cost of cover;

+Avoid the inherent conflict of interest in maintaining professional indemnity insurance in the same market in which the Members trade;

+• Provide confidentiality in a sensitive area of business;

+• Ensure that the relationship between the Members and the Griffin is based on a spirit of partnership and mutuality;

+• Raise awareness of the Association as an alternative provider of professional indemnity cover to the commercial market, drawing attention to the particular benefits offered through membership, with a view to maximising opportunities for sustainable growth.